souvenger/Extracting-Trending-Financial-News-From-Daily-News-Articles/README.md

 # How to run
-1.Download the dataset from the kaggle website.
+1.Download the dataset from the kaggle website.<br/>
-2.Put it in the same directory as the .ipynb file.
+2.Put it in the same directory as the .ipynb file.<br/>
-3.open the notebook and run every cell one by one.
+3.open the notebook and run every cell one by one.<br/>

 # Extracting-Trending-Financial-News-From-Daily-News-Articles